huggingface/transformers/examples/research_projects/xls_r/README.md

 The above-chosen hyperparameters probably work quite well on a range of different datasets and languages, but are by no means optimal.
 It is up to you to find a good set of hyperparameters.

+## How to combine n gram with model

+Having trained a speech recognition model with CTC as shown in the section above, one can further improve the model's performance by adding an **n-gram language model** to the decoding process of the model.
+By doing so, we are replacing the naive greedy decoding by **n-gram-boosted** beam search decoding.

+N-gram language models can be built on CPU in just a few minutes. *N-gram-boosted* beam search decoding noticebly slows down the inference time, but also yields significant word error rates improvements - usually between 10-40 %.

+You can find an in-detail blog post on how to build an *n-gram* [here](https://huggingface.co/blog/wav2vec2-with-ngram).
+The blog post can be opened in a google colab and by adapting three lines of the example for your use case, one can directly create an *n-gram* in the google colab.
+The blog post gives in-detail instructions on: how to built an n-gram and how to add it to your trained speech recognition model.

+- why one should add an *n-gram* to her/his speech recognition system,
+- how to build an *n-gram*, and,
+- how to add the built *n-gram* the speech recognition system for seamless decoding

+Our previously trained model - [xls-r-300m-sv](https://huggingface.co/hf-test/xls-r-300m-sv) - enjoys a 30% word error rate reduction after having added an n-gram.
+As shown in the example of the blog post, we strongly advise participants to upload all files required for combining the *n-gram* with a trained speech recognition model directly into the same model repository.